Unmethylated vitamin B12 for sensitive bodies

-Hydroxocobalamin is a storage form of B12 which can be easily converted to the active form of B12 as needed.
+Hydroxocobalamin is a storage form of B12 which can be easily converted to the active forms of B12 (methyl and adenosylcobalamin) as needed.
 Hydroxy B12 helps to form healthy red blood cells, and metabolize carbohydrates, fats and proteins.

-Take 1 lozenge under the tongue daily with/without food, or as directed by a qualified health care practitioner.
+Take one lozenge under the tongue daily with or without food, or as directed by a qualified health care practitioner.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Non-medicinal Ingredients: xylitol, sodium stearyl fumarate, microcrystalline cellulose, organic rice syrup, hyprolose and distilled water.

 Forms and Functions of B12